How to Form Plural Nouns in Romanian: A Guide for English Speakers

 Understanding Romanian Nouns and Their Genders

 In Romanian, nouns have genders: masculine, feminine, or neuter.
 This gender affects how nouns form their plural.
-Unlike English, where plural is usually formed by adding -s or -es, Romanian plurals change depending on the noun's gender and ending.
+Unlike English, where plural is usually formed by adding -s or -es, Romanian plurals vary depending on the noun's gender and ending.

-Forming Plurals for Feminine Nouns
+Forming Plurals of Masculine Nouns

-Forming Plurals for Masculine Nouns
+Forming Plurals of Feminine Nouns

 Neuter Nouns: A Special Case

-Neuter nouns behave like masculine nouns in the singular and feminine nouns in the plural.
-This means:
+Neuter nouns behave like masculine nouns in the singular and like feminine nouns in the plural.
+This means their plural endings follow the feminine plural rules.
+For example, un birou (a desk) becomes două birouri (two desks).

 Common Plural Endings in Romanian